-The starry drawing compass is one of the night sky's smallest constellations, with only the constellations Crux, Equuleus and Sagitta covering a smaller area.
-The constellation squeezed in between Centaurus to the west, Lupus to the north, Apus on its southern side and Triangulum Australe to the east.
+The starry drawing compass is one of the night sky's smallest constellations, with only the constellations Crux, Equuleus and Sagitta covering a smaller The constellation area. is squeezed in between Centaurus to the west, Lupus to the north, Apus on its southern side and Triangulum Australe to the east.
 The shape of Circinus resembles a long triangle with alpha Circini pointing southwest.
 The stars beta and gamma Circini complete the shape of the image, approximately 7 degrees north.